Beginner: Searching MAST using astroquery.mast#

 To search for results that are specific to TESS, or your mission of choice, see the ‘by other criteria’ section below.

-3. By Other Criteria (with or without name/region) #
+3. Query by Other Criteria (with or without name/region) #

 To perform the search, give your critera as keyword arguments.
-Valid criteria and their descriptions are listed here.
+There are many valid criteria for MAST searches .
 (Note that these are columns of the results tables we saw above!)
 Some relevant examples are: “filters”, “t_exptime” (exposure time), instrument_name, “provenance_name”, and “sequence_number”.

-Let’s for TESS Sector 9 data with an exposure time between 1400 and 1500s.
+Let’s query for TESS Sector 9 data with an exposure time between 1400 and 1500s.

 obsByCriteria = Observations.query_criteria(obs_collection=["TESS"], sequence_number=9,